Caitriona PalmerAuthor of An Affair with my Mother (Penguin)

 In 2006 Anne founded Forty Foot Press, in addition to two School Publishing Houses, Monkstown Educate Together Press (MET Press, 2003) and Loreto Abbey Dalkey Press (LAD Press, 2004).
 She is a recipient of the Ireland Fund of Monaco Writer-in-Residence bursary at The Princess Grace Irish Library, Monaco.
-She teaches Creative Writing in Ireland and North America.
+She teaches Creative Writing in Ireland and in America.
 Anne lives in Dún Laoghaire, County Dublin.

 From afar it comes like the smell of rain